GarrettA01/Regex_Tutorial/gist-template.md

 Anchors have special meaning in regular expressions.
 They do not match any character.
 Instead, they match a position before or after characters:

-`^` – The caret anchor matches the beginning of the text.
+- `^` – The caret anchor matches the beginning of the text.
-`$` – The dollar anchor matches the end of the text.
+- `$` – The dollar anchor matches the end of the text.

 ### Quantifiers

+- The quantities `n` and `m` are integer constants.
+- Ordinarily, quantifiers are greedy.
+- They cause the regular expression engine to match as many occurrences of particular patterns as possible.
+- Appending the `?` character to a quantifier makes it lazy.
+- It causes the regular expression engine to match as few occurrences as possible.

 ### Grouping Constructs